Section 3: General Policies and Procedures

 All PIs and their research staff are required to disclose any financial COI according to the University COI policy found in the Handbook of Operating Procedures and Policy Memoranda.
 Disclosed COIs that might affect the protection of subjects must have a management plan in place.
 Management plans may include: partial or complete divestment, limiting involvement of the conflicted individual, additional oversight, or disclosure.
 Disclosure alone cannot be used to manage conflicts of interests that might affect the protection of subjects.

-When made aware of a possible researcher conflict, the IRB formally refers cases to the Committee on Objectivity in Research (COIR), which in turn determines if formal COI management strategies are required.
-If required, the COIR Chair will request the PI/researcher prepare a draft COI Management Plan for submission to the COIR for review.
-The COIR Chair will work with the PI/researcher to develop and finalize a COI Management Plan.
+When made aware of a possible researcher conflict, the IRB formally refers cases to the Conflict of Interest (COI) Office, which in turn determines if formal COI management strategies are required.
+If required, the COI Office will prepare a draft COI Management Plan.
+The COI Office will work with the researcher to develop and finalize a COI Management Plan.
 When finalized, the COI Management Plan will be submitted to the IRB for review and final approval.
 Under no circumstances will research be approved until the IRB has reviewed and approved the COI Management Plan.